Grandmother of starved teen sentenced to 20 years in prison

 ADEL, Iowa (AP) — The adoptive grandmother of a central Iowa teenager who starved to death has been sentenced to 20 years in prison after admitting she didn’t seek medical attention for the dying girl.

-Sixty-three-year-old Carla Bousman, of Perry, was sentenced Friday after pleading guilty neglect of a dependent child and six other charges in the May 2017 death of 16-year-old Sabrina Ray.
+Sixty-three-year-old Carla Bousman, of Perry, was sentenced Friday after pleading guilty to neglect of a dependent person and six other charges in the May 2017 death of 16-year-old Sabrina Ray.

-The Des Moines Register reports Bousman also admitted that she locked Sabrina’s two sisters in a locked room with the girl as she was dying.
+The Des Moines Register reports Bousman also admitted that she locked Sabrina’s two sisters in a room with the girl as she was dying.
 She also admitted concealing evidence after Sabrina died.

 Authorities say Sabrina weighed 56 pounds and was severely malnourished when she died.